 Battle of Pensacola

-With the Spanish declaration of war in June 1779, the Spanish and Hispanic Americans began their lengthy military campaign against the British across the entire southern flank, from San Carlos, Nicaragua to Pensacola, Florida.
+With the Spanish declaration of war in June 1779, the Spanish and Latinx began their lengthy military campaign against the British across the entire southern flank, from San Carlos, Nicaragua to Pensacola, Florida.
 The British, who had hoped to divide the northern and southern states, were now forced to divert resources from their campaign against the North American rebels.

-The Spanish had been settled in Florida for over a century when their territory was taken by the British in the French and Indian War in 1762.
+The Spanish were settled in Florida for over a century when their territory was taken by the British in the French and Indian War in 1762.
 The southern campaign to retake Pensacola was coordinated through Havana, and required significant supplies, naval reinforcements, and soldiers from Cuba, Mexico, Spain, Puerto Rico, and Santo Domingo to face the larger forces of British Regulars and North American Loyalists.
 Bernardo de Gálvez, then Governor of New Orleans, was appointed as the key military commander.
 Gálvez sailed to Havana on August 2, securing 4,000 men for the campaign, including reinforcements from Mexico, Puerto Rico and Santo Domingo.